Writing life insurance in trust…

 When should I put my Life insurance in trust?

-Single and dual life insurance policies.
+Single and dual life insurance policies:

 A dual life insurance policy is any life insurance policy that covers two people, with a pay-out made on each of the two people separately.

-If you have a single, or dual life insurance, then you may want to write it in trust for the benefit of your spouse, your partner or another beneficiary.
-This would mean a speedier pay-out than putting it under your will, as it would by pass probate.
+If you have a single, or dual life insurance, then you may want to write it in trust for the benefit of your spouse, your partner, or another beneficiary.
+This would mean a speedier payout than putting it under your will, as it would bypass probate.

 Joint life insurance policies

+A joint life insurance policy is one that insurers two people, but only pays out once on the first death.
 In this case, as both people act as joint policy owners, the pay-out on the first death would automatically be payable to the other person, not the deceased’s estate, so a trust is not necessary.

 Advantages of having life insurance written in trust